duk/awsstudyguide/EC2.md

 To specify an Availability Zone for your instance using the console

-Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-On the dashboard, choose Launch Instance.
+2. On the dashboard, choose Launch Instance.

-Follow the directions for the wizard.
+3. Follow the directions for the wizard.
 On the Configure Instance Details page, do the following:

-[EC2-Classic] Select one of the Availability Zone options from the list, or select No Preference to enable us to select the best one for you.
+- [EC2-Classic] Select one of the Availability Zone options from the list, or select No Preference to enable us to select the best one for you.

-								Select an Availability Zone for your instance

-[EC2-VPC] Select one of the subnet options from the list, or select No preference (default subnet in any Availability Zone) to enable us to select the best one for you.
+- [EC2-VPC] Select one of the subnet options from the list, or select No preference (default subnet in any Availability Zone) to enable us to select the best one for you.

-								Select a subnet for your instance

-To specify an Availability Zone for your instance using the AWS CLI
+### To specify an Availability Zone for your instance using the AWS CLI

 You can use the run-instances command with one of the following options:

-[EC2-Classic] --placement
+- [EC2-Classic] --placement
-[EC2-VPC] --subnet-id
+- [EC2-VPC] --subnet-id

-To specify an Availability Zone for your instance using the AWS Tools for Windows PowerShell
+### To specify an Availability Zone for your instance using the AWS Tools for Windows PowerShell

 You can use the New-EC2Instance command with one of the following options:

-[EC2-Classic] -AvailabilityZone
+- [EC2-Classic] -AvailabilityZone
-[EC2-VPC] -SubnetId
+- [EC2-VPC] -SubnetId

-Migrating an Instance to Another Availability Zone
+## Migrating an Instance to Another Availability Zone

 If you need to, you can migrate an instance from one Availability Zone to another.
 For example, if you are trying to modify the instance type of your instance and we can't launch an instance of the new instance type in the current Availability Zone, you could migrate the instance to an Availability Zone where we can launch an instance of that instance type.